India blasts off in race to Mars with low-cost mission

 "We're not in a race with anybody," said ISRO spokesman Deviprasad Karnik, noting that the voyage can happen only every 26 months, when the spacecraft can travel the shortest distance between Earth and Mars.

-"The mission to Mars has to be organized whenever there is an opportunity available."
+"The mission to Mars has to be organised whenever there is an opportunity available."

 (Editing by John Chalmers and Nick Macfie)